crocoro-familiy/agent-beat-personagym/README.md

-# green-white-agent-personagym
+#agent-beat-personagym
-Green and White Agent implementation built on top of the a2a framework for PersonaGym.
+Green and White Agent implementation built on top of the a2a framework for PersonaGym, and integrate to the Agent-Beat platform.

 ## Prerequisites